Author: Maria Fischer • Fact checked by: Tara D. Thies • Nov. 17, 2020

 People often choose to supplement with protein powder to boost the body’s muscle repair and rebuilding processes.
-Protein powders typically contain the branched-chain amino acids (BCAAs) leucine, isoleucine and valine, which are important for building muscle.
+Some protein powders also contain additional branched-chain amino acids (BCAAs) leucine, isoleucine and valine, which are important for building muscle.

 One of the most popular types of protein powder is made from whey protein; however,

-there’s a major downside to whey protein for many people: It contains dairy.
+there’s a major downside to whey protein for some people: It contains dairy.

 Whey is the by-product of cheese production.
 During cheesemaking, special enzymes are added to heated milk.
 These enzymes cause the casein in milk to change to a solid state and separate from a liquid substance.
 That liquid substance is the whey protein, which is washed and dried into a powdered form.

 For people who are dairy-free, lactose intolerant or vegan, the lactose in whey makes whey protein a non-option.
 Luckily, whey protein isn’t the only quality protein powder type out there.
 One of the most common non-dairy, plant-based protein powders is brown rice protein.

 Brown rice protein is a protein supplement made from brown rice.
 To convert into powder form, the brown rice is treated with select enzymes that cause the protein and carbohydrates that make up the rice to separate.
 The protein is isolated, resulting in a protein powder.

 According to a 2014 article titled “Amino Acid Composition of an Organic Brown Rice Protein Concentrate and Isolate Compared to Soy and Whey Concentrates and Isolates” published in the peer-reviewed Foods journal, brown rice contains 37% of the total protein as essential amino acids and 18% as BCAA, making it an optional source of protein.

 Though brown rice has potential to be a great source of protein, it is not a complete protein because it lacks lysine and therefore needs to be combined with another lysine-containing protein such as collagen.